MullerLucas/code_samples/README.md

 - https://github.com/MullerLucas/hellengine
 - https://gitlab.com/helloki/nocoru
 - https://github.com/MullerLucas/nocoru
-- The `hellmut` and `hellengine` are currently being merged into one project.
+- The `hellmut` and `hellengine` are currently being merged into one project
-- Personal project written in Rust.
+- Simple game-engine written in Rust
-- Vulkan is used as the graphics API.
+- Vulkan is used as the graphics API

 ### Files